jyotisharmagwu/Course-Projects/Data Mining/README.md

 ## Final Project Data Mining

-The folder contains Code and Report submitted.
+The folder contains Code and Report submitted.Software involved for coding is PyCharm Professional.

 ## Final-Group-Project-Report